Stenaelurillus brandbergensis

 Stenaelurillus brandbergensis, synonym Mashonarus brandbergensis, is a species of jumping spider in the genus Stenaelurillus that lives in Namibia.
-It was first described in 2006 by Wanda Wesołowska and placed in the genus Mashonarus but was moved to its current genus in 2018.
-The spider is medium-sized and black, with a cephalothorax between 1.7 and 2.0 mm in length and an abdomen between 1.6 and 2.9 mm long.
-It is distinguished from other members of the genus by having two broad white stripes that mark both the abdomen and carapace.
-The epigyne in the female also has shorter insemination ducts than the otherwise similar, though larger, Stenaelurillus guttatus.
+The spider is medium-sized and black, with a front section, or cephalothorax, that is between 1.7 and 2.0 mm in length and, behind that, an abdomen that is between 1.6 and 2.9 mm long.
+It is distinguished from other members of the genus by having two broad white stripes that mark the upper surface of both, particularly on its abdomen.
+The epigyne, the external visible part of the copulatory organs in the female, also has shorter insemination ducts than the otherwise similar, though larger, Stenaelurillus guttatus.
+First described in 2006 by Wanda Wesołowska and placed in the genus Mashonarus, the species was moved to its current genus in 2018.

-Taxonomy
+Taxonomy and etymology

-Mashonarus brandbergensis is a species of jumping spider that was first described by Wanda Wesołowska in 2006.
-It is one of over 500 species identified by the Polish arachnologist.
-It was initially placed in the genus Mashonarus, which had been created by Wesołowska and Meg S. Cumming in 2002.
+Mashonarus brandbergensis is a species of jumping spider, a member of the family Salticidae that was first described by the arachnologistWanda Wesołowska in 2006.
+It is one of over 500 species identified by the Polish scientist.
+It was initially placed in the genus Mashonarus, which had been circumscribed by Wesołowska and Meg S. Cumming in 2002.
 The genus name was derived from Mashonaland, the area where it was first found.
 The spiders in the genus were medium-sized, between 4.2 and 7.0 mm in length, and were differentiated by their sexual organs.
 At the time, the species was seen as very similar to Stenaelurillus, particularly in the structure of the epigyne and the shield-like shape of and patterns on the abdomen.

-The species was moved to Stenaelurillus by Dmitri Logunov and Galina N. Azarkina in 2018.
+The species was moved to Stenaelurillus by Dmitri Logunov and Galina Azarkina in 2018.
 Stenaelurillus had been first raised by Eugène Simon in 1885.
 The genus name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
 In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
-The species name is derived from the place where it was first found, the Brandberg Mountain.
+Wayne Maddison has been placed it in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
+The specific name is derived from the place where it was first found, the Brandberg Mountain.